 Kathleen assists employers with their campus recruiting plans.
 She manages the on-campus interviewing process to coordinate with participation in fairs, information sessions and other campus activities.
 She also provides support to employers using our online recruiting system, Handshake.

-Kerin is the Director of The Career Center.
+Kerin is the Director of The University Career Center.
 She provides leadership to the office and works with the staff to continually seek out interesting ways of providing career assistance to UM students, who share similarities, yet have also cultivated many diverse interests.

 Joelle loves helping students articulate their skills, values, and interests as related to their future careers and passions.
-She provides 1:1 career counseling and advising to undergraduate and graduate students, and coordinates and presents a variety of workshops, programs, and events.
+She provides 1:1 career counseling and coaching to undergraduate and graduate students, and coordinates and presents a variety of workshops, programs, and events.

 In her role as senior systems analyst, Angie Hall manages the Career Center's many technologies.
 Working with Career Center counseling and administrative staff, Angie helps choose and implements new technologies.